Exponential stability in the perturbed central force problem: Generalized action-angle variables

 \section{Generalized action-angle variables}

 First of all we recall that in general a superintegrable system does not admit global action-angle variables.
 This comes from the fact that, in general, the subset of the phase space corresponding to a fixed value of the actions has a nontrivial topology.
-We will show that in our case it is diffeomorphic to $S^2\times\toro^2$, which clearly cannot be covered by a single chart.

 A general theory of superintegrable systems has been developed in \cite{Fas95, Fas05, Ka012, MF78}.
 Applying such a theory and using the specific form of the Hamiltonian we are going to prove a theorem (Lemma~\ref{az.ang.3}) giving the structure of the phase space and describing generalized action-angle variables for the spatial central force problem.
 This is a refinement of Theorems~1 and~2 in~\cite{RCD}.